Physical Implementation of MemPool, PULP's Manycore System (1M/1-2S)

 In a quest for high-performance computing systems, few architectural models retain the flexibility of many-core systems.
 Those systems integrate a very large number of small cores (hundreds, thousands), that work independently to execute highly-parallelizable algorithms.

 A compromise is needed to push the core-count of such types of systems to its limits.
 A solution can be to prevent memory sharing between cores, that access private memory banks---this, however, impacts the programmability of the system.
 Memory sharing can be achieved through a cache hierarchy, which impacts the energy efficiency of the system through its non-negligible power consumption.

 The goal of this project is to tape-out a smaller version of MemPool-affectionately called MinPool-on a larger technology node, as a proof of concept.
-While a 256-core would probably be unfeasible at the technology node we are aiming, we are curious to know how far the design can be pushed at an older technology.
-Ultimately, the design resulting from this project shall lead to a scientific publication, be used to generate results for scientific publications, and/or be a basis for the work of other people.
+While a 256-core is unfeasible at the technology node we are aiming for, we are curious to know how far the design can be pushed at an older technology.
+Ultimately, the design resulting from this project shall be a basis for the work of other people.
 Hence, the design must be properly tested, the generated source code appropriately commented, and the project well documented.

 The whole project can be subdivided into four main phases, which are described in detail in the following.

 MemPool has been the work of the two advisors for this thesis for more than a year and has already led to three Semester/Master projects.
 As such, there is some familiarizing with the architecture and the codebase that needs to be done at the start of this project.

 Part II: Implementing MemPool's tile